 Insurance Analysis (life, disability, and long term care): $780 and up

 This engagement can be as simple as reviewing a single current policy to let you know its strengths and weaknesses, followed by a recommendation on how much insurance you need and the most advantageous type of insurance for your situation.
 On the opposite end of the spectrum, it can be as complex as reviewing multiple cash value variable life policies and considering how best to optimize them within your financial plan considering insurance needs, investment returns, and tax consequences of surrender.
 Included in the Basic Financial Plan.

 After the initial project …

 Ongoing updates are important to the success of your financial plan.
 At least once a year, you need to review your portfolio, rebalance, update your plan based on any life changes, and revise projections based on actual savings and investment performance.
 We enjoy helping you with this review, and this service is available to you after you’ve completed one of the initial projects listed above.
-Because we don’t have to re-create your entire plan, the time needed is usually about half the time needed for your initial engagement.
+Because we don’t have to re-create your entire plan, the time needed is usually about two thirds the time needed for your initial engagement.
 It can be more or less depending on how much or how little has changed and what we’re going to cover.

 The process starts with a phone call to go over your action list from last year, discuss changes in your situation, and receive a flat fee quote for the review.
-If we decide during the call that a formal review isn’t necessary, the fee for just the call is equal to 30 minutes planning time ($100 – $125 depending on advisor).
-If we proceed with the review, the phone call fee is included with your fee quote.